kristenvaccaro/antisocial-computing/assignments.md

 Scribe notes will be due three days after your assigned date (excluding weekends).

+If your scribe notes need improvement, you will be given feedback by the instructors and allowed to resubmit up to two times.

 ## Presenting & Leading Discussion

 You will need to present on & lead a discussion about a paper once during the quarter.